mattiasu96/TrapGenerator/README.md

 model.compile(loss='categorical_crossentropy', optimizer='adam')
 ```
-And then we tested and tuned different values for the parameters (such as layer size, number of layers ecc...). <br> maxlen is the length of the input, we noticed that the best values for maxlen are 256, 512, 1024. <br>
+Then we tested and tuned different values for the parameters (such as *layer size*, *number of layers* ecc...). <br> ```maxlen``` is the length of the input, we noticed that the best values for ```maxlen``` are **256, 512, 1024**. <br>
 You have to tune this parameter according to your input encoding.
-For example a maxlen value of 256 with 16-th notes resolution, corresponds to an input size of 16 musical bar, while in the case of 32-th notes corresponds to 8 bars.
+For example a ```maxlen``` value of **256** with *16-th notes* resolution, corresponds to an input size of **16 musical measures**, while in the case of *32-th notes* corresponds to **8 measures**.

-For further consideration/explanation on our model and testing, go to the Results section.
-The model provided here is the "standard" one, the one proposed in the paper (and in many other text prediction tasks)
+For further considerations/explanations on our model and testing, go to the [Results](#Results) section.
+The model provided here is the "standard" one, the same used in the paper and in many text prediction tasks.

 ## Model Prediction
-Once we have trained our model, we can use it to generate new data.
-As shown in the txt LSTM (https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/8.1-text-generation-with-lstm.ipynb) we extract a random sequence from our training dataset and we use it as a starting point for our prediction.
+Once the model has been trained, we can use it to generate new data.<br> As shown in the **txt LSTM** (https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/8.1-text-generation-with-lstm.ipynb) we extract a random sequence from our training dataset and we use it as a starting point for our prediction.
 Our model will "continue" the sequence with its own generated data.

 A very important function is the following:
 ```